WagnerOrtiz/WagnerOrtiz/README.md

 # Wagner Ortiz

-- 💻 I'm currently working at Dataside with HTML, CSS, Javascript and I'm learning React Native aside.
+- 💻 I'm currently working at Dataside developing applications using HTML, CSS, Javascript, React and React Native.
 - 📚 I'm always interested in whatever it comes to learn...specially in Technolgy.
-As the American saying says: Knowledge is power!
+As the saying says: Knowledge is power!
 - 💬 I speak English, German, Portuguese and get by well in Spanish as well.
 - 🌍 Let's code the future!